tenstorrent/tt-exalens/docs/ttlens-app-tutorial.md

 # TTLens Application Tutorial

-This tutorial shows houw to use the TTLens application.
+This tutorial shows how to use the TTLens application.
 It gives examples of basic commands, as well as how to run TTLens on remote machine and from cache.

 To follow this tutorial, you should either [build TTLens from source](./../README.md#building-ttlens) and run it through the python script with `./tt-lens.py`, or [install from wheel](./../README.md#building-and-installing-wheel) and run with `tt-lens.py`.